basho-labs/little_riak_book/en/05-app-guide.md

 new value back[^client-libs], you can be confident that all future successful reads (until the next write) will return that same value.

-[^client-libs]: To be *absolutely certain* your value is in Riak, make certain to issue a new read request; your client library could always be caching the value you just wrote.
+[^client-libs]: To be *absolutely certain* your value is in Riak after a write error and a successful read, you can issue a new read request not tied to any existing object; your client library could be caching the value you just wrote.

 ### Tuning for immutable data